• Skip to primary navigation

 • Shallots - These add a nice sweetness to the pasta.
 You could use a small brown onion instead if you prefer.

 • Garlic - Fresh garlic is always best, however you could use crushed garlic in a jar if you prefer.
-If you are crushing your own garlic, make sure you crush it finely, in to a paste, so that it is evenly distributed in the dish.
+If you are crushing your own garlic, make sure you crush it finely, into a paste, so that it is evenly distributed in the dish.

 • Chickpeas - The star of the recipe.
 We used a can of chickpeas to make this quick and easy, however you could cook your own dried chickpeas to use.
 This is also a great way to use up our Roasted Chickpeas.